 • Furnace won’t turn off

 • Is your thermostat set right?
-Make sure it’s on “heat,” “auto” and that your desired temperature is greater than the room’s current temperature.
-If you have a programmable thermostat, make sure it has fresh batteries.
+Make sure it’s set to “heat,” “auto” and that your desired temperature is greater than the room’s current temperature.
+If you use a programmable thermostat, make sure it has new batteries.

 • Is the furnace switch off?
-Your furnace has a power switch located on or close to it.
-Since this switch resembles a light switch, it’s easy to unintentionally turn it off.
-If it was off, it may take your furnace a few minutes to start.
+Your furnace has a power switch found on or near it.
+Because this switch looks like a light switch, it’s easy to unintentionally turn it off.
+If it was off, it may take your furnace a few minutes to turn on.

 • Is the air filter clean?
-A dirty air filter can cause a lot of problems for your furnace.
+A dirty air filter can create a lot of issues for your furnace.
 Get a new one if you can’t see light through it.

 Estimated Repair Cost